 Do you have time to watch the Bachelorette every Monday?
 Or Modern Family on Wednesdays?
 This is all the time you need to dedicate to blogging each week.
 It’s that simple.
 Block off a small period of time each week to focus on blogging and only blogging.
 Tuck your iPhone deep into your desk drawer or even remove yourself from the distracting office environment by grabbing a conference room or utilizing a nearby library and just type away.
 Blogging is much less daunting when you realize it is essentially just writing down what you know.
 It’s shocking how much you can accomplish when distractions are removed.

 Have a running list of content ideas

 Always be thinking, reading, and writing down your ideas even if it is just on a post-it in your cube or in the notes section of your phone.
-Once you’ve got new ideas jotted down, add them to a shared document so other authors within your company can cover them if your schedule is jam packed – as stated above, take advantage of your resources i.e. your co-workers!
+Once you’ve got new ideas jotted down, add them to a shared document so other authors within your company can cover them if your schedule is jam packed.
+(Learn more about how to manage your content calendar in this massive guide full of blogging tips.)
+As stated above, take advantage of your resources i.e. your co-workers!
 Figuring out what to write about is so much easier than you think, for instance…